 Verizon Unlimited Plans

-Verizon recently unveiled its very own unlimited plan, though it is a little more expensive compared to the unlimited plans of Verizon's competitors.
+Verizon has its own set of unlimited plans, though it is a little more expensive compared to the unlimited plans of Verizon's competitors.
 However, with the unlimited plan, you'll not receive quality and coverage that is only expected of Verizon, but you'll also be able to take advantage of "unlimited" talk and text, HD video streaming, mobile hotspot, and Mexico and Canada service.
 By "unlimited," your data will be throttled after 22GB of usage.

 Verizon Data Plans

-Verizon offers Data Only plans for tablets, hotspots, and other network-capable gadgets.
+Verizon offers Data Only plans for tablets, hotspots (you can view and compare Verizon mobile hotspot plans here), and other network-capable gadgets.
 There is a total of 16 data-only plans, ranging from 2GB to 100GB.